shirishswate/CapstoneProject-StoreSalesForecast/README.md

 	*	Merged Datasets, as there are multiple related data sets
 	*	Visualizalized data using charts.
 This gives some sense of data patterns visually.
 	*	Removed outliers and corrected data.
 	*	Encoded Category Type and City features.
 	*	Split data in to training, validation and testing sets.
 I used last one month data as testing set and month 32 and33 for validation set.
 	*	As a baseline model, used Polynomial Regression and performed GridSearchCV to find the best degree.
 	*	Perform Time Series analysis using ARIMA model for each store and item combination.
-First iteration took a long ime, when i was aggregating monthly alecount for each store-item combination.
-Then I changed the logic to aggregate the monthly counts for the whole dataset and then looped through each store-item combinaiton.
+First iteration took a long time, when I was aggregating monthly sale count for each store-item combination.
+Then I changed the logic to aggregate the monthly counts for the whole dataset and then looped through each store-item combination.
 This made the training process drastically faster.
     *   I also used LGBM and XGBRegressor and compare the RMSE of both these models to the Polynomial and ARIMA model.
-    *   I added mean and lag features of various cominations of features as part of the feature engineering, along with the mean and standard deviations of the lag features and the change in the lag features.
+    *   I added mean and lag features of various combinations of features as part of the feature engineering, along with the mean and standard deviations of the lag features and the change in the lag features.
 This was done to capture trend and momentum of the trend for the monthly sales counts.

 #### Data Understanding

 ##### Data Summary
 There are five data files available.
-* Shops.csv - This file contains detals for each shop , such as shop_id, shop_name.
+* Shops.csv - This file contains details for each shop, such as shop_id, shop_name.
 There are 59 stores for the retail chain.
 * item_categories.csv - This file contains details about the item categories such as item_category_id, item_category_name.
 There are 83 categorys available.
 * items.csv - This file contains details of each item that is available for sale at the stores such as item_name, item_category_id and item_id.
 There are around 22K items available for sale across all the 59 stores.
-* sales_train.csv - This file contain the data available for training.
+* sales_train.csv - This file contains the data available for training.
 It has information such as daily sales counts for each item in each store and their price.
-* test.csv - this file only contains store_id and item_id and is suppose to be used for testing forecasting the sale for next month for each  store-item combination in the file.
+* test.csv - this file only contains store_id and item_id and is supposed to be used for testing forecasting the sale for next month for each  store-item combination in the file.

 ##### Observations

 ![Monthly Item Sale](images/bar_monthly_items_sold.png)

-* There seems to be a over all declining trend in the number of items sold.
+* There seems to be a over-all declining trend in the number of items sold.
 * There are couple of months where the sales have gone up and it could related to some promotions or events during those months.

 ![Shop wise items sale](images/bar_shop_items_sold.png)

 * Most of the shops have similar sales overall.
 * Few shops are selling below average
-* couple of shops are are rockstars such as shop-ids 25, 28, 31, 42, and 54
+* Couple of shops are rockstars such as shop-ids 25, 28, 31, 42, and 54
 * Total sale amount by each shop more or less follows the trend of number of items sold, with exception of couple of shops.
 This indicates these shops tend to sale costlier items.

 ![City wise items sale](images/bar_city_shop_item_sold.png)